emergentmethods/datasieve/README.md

 - passing dataframes/arrays without worrying about converting to arrays and maintaining the proper feature columns
 - customizing backend for parallelization (e.g. Dask, Ray, loky, etc.)

 These improved flexibilities allow for more customized/creative transformations.
-For example, the included `DataSieveDBSCAN` has automated parameter fitting and outlier removal based on clustering.
+For example, the included `DBSCAN` has automated parameter fitting and outlier removal based on clustering.

 ## Usage